 This playful presence is key for all artists.
 I carry this with me as a coach at all times, right next to my curiosity and empathy.
 Having coached numerous working actors for auditions and role preparation, I’ve heard story after story about curve balls in the audition room and on set.
 One thing you can always expect is that the unexpected will happen.
 Period.
 So in coaching sessions, in addition to digging deep to create an authentic character, we make sure you are creatively prepared, versatile, present, and nimble.
 These are the marks of a professional artist.
 (See testimonials here.)

 My goal is to always create a safe, fun space so you can truly evolve as an artist.
 We explore together to recognize your strengths, identify your personal and creative blocks, and guide you to a more creative, authentic experience.
-(I’ve also been known to do an awkward happy dance when students discover deeper layers to their craft.)
+(I’ve also been known to do an awkward happy dance when clients discover deeper layers to their craft.)
 Whether you’re in a coaching session, audition, callback, table read, on set, or onstage, it’s all playful collaboration to me.

-Coaching is a creative collaboration; I don’t take credit for these artists’ success.
-Anyone who has booked a job or agent after coaching with me did so because they worked hard, were emotionally open and asked for my guidance in developing an authentic experience for their character.
+Speaking of creative collaboration; I don’t take credit for these artists’ success.
+Anyone who has booked a job or agent after coaching with me did so because they worked hard, were emotionally open, and asked for my guidance in developing an authentic experience for their character.

 So, no, I don’t take credit.
 But I do heartily applaud the actors who have booked!
 A few examples: